 Need a friend to lead the way?
 Hiking groups are a great way to meet new friends, have a trail guide, and safely enjoy new spaces.
 Here area few active area groups:

-Local Organized Trip CompaniesSummit Trek and Travel
+Premiere Local Organized Trip CompaniesSummit Trek and Travel

 There is always more to know!
 Understanding more about Leave No Trace, Wilderness First Aid, and wilderness navigation are great ways to improve your backcountry experience.
 RRT occasionally hosts or sponsors these courses and can be found on our events page.